rupaut98/nyu-sf/README.md

 # Swiped-In: Reinventing Hiring with AI and Swipe-Based Matching

 Swiped-In transforms job searching and hiring into an **interactive, AI-driven experience**.
 Inspired by swipe-based apps, we built a seamless matching platform where **job seekers** and **recruiters** connect effortlessly.
-This project was built for **HackNYU 2025** within an intense 48-hour coding sprint. 🚀
+This project was built for **HackNYU 2025** within an intense 1 dau coding sprint. 🚀

 ## Inspiration
 The hiring process is often slow, impersonal, and frustrating.
 We set out to create a **fast, intuitive, and engaging** way to match candidates with jobs—just like dating apps revolutionized relationships, we’re reimagining hiring.